A young man sits on a yoga mat in a seated position practicing easy Bhramari Pranayama.

 8. Repeat six to eight times and close with an exhalation.

-Bhramari Pranayama is typically done for 2-5 minutes at a time.
-The number of repetitions can vary depending on the individual and their experience level, but if you’re a beginner, it is generally recommended to start with 6 repetitions and gradually increase the number over time.
+The number of repetitions can vary depending on the individual and their experience level, but if you’re a beginner, it is generally recommended to start with 6 repetitions to truly feel the benefits.
+As you advance and gain confidence in this humming Bee Breath, gradually increase the number of repetitions.

 Bhramari Pranayama is considered to be safe for most people to practice.
 That said, there are some contraindications you should keep in mind before attempting this technique.
 Some people who should avoid practicing Bumblebee Breathing include people with extremely high blood pressure and ear or sinus problems.